sbamin/canineglioma/docs/figures/A1_preload.md

 title: Start Here &middot; Canine Glioma
 ---

+### Raw sequence data

+Sequencing data generated from canine patients with glioma (n=83 donors) is available in the Binary Alignment Map (BAM) format (n=373) at the NCBI SRA database under BioProject ID: [PRJNA579792](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA579792).

+[View details](/methods/S02_data_sources/) on comparative sequencing data used from patients of human pediatric and glioma.

 ### R session

+- [x] Prefer using RStudio or similar GUI over copy-pasting code in terminal.
+The latter may emit errors due to issues with syntax highlighting and font ligatures used on this website.
+- [x] Code on this website was evaluated in an isolated, new environment and syntax-related errors were addressed on the top of respective code blocks.
+Please [report bugs](https://github.com/TheJacksonLaboratory/canineglioma/issues) by submitting a GitHub issue.

 ```r
 sessionInfo()
 ```

->Package versions may have updated versions here.
+>Package versions may have updated versions here than what was used at the time of publication.
 Versions for core R packages that were used in the manuscript are listed in the manuscript under STAR methods `=>` Key Resources Table.

 ```
 R version 3.6.1 (2019-07-05)